The Menu: A Feast of Horror with a Side of Satire

 Prassenjit Lahiri

-Prassenjit Lahiri is a Senior Partner at SFC Asia, a boutique consulting firm based out of South Asia.
+Prassenjit Lahiri is a Senior Partner at SFC Asia, a boutique consulting firm.